iamask/alert-workers-count/README.md

 1. **Fetch Data:**

-   - The Worker queries the Cloudflare GraphQL API for the last 30 minutes of timeseries data (per minute) for a given zone and ruleset.
+   - The Worker queries the Cloudflare GraphQL API for the **last 10 minutes** of timeseries data (per minute) for a given zone and ruleset.

 2. **Sort and Compare:**